ECMWFCode4Earth/challenges_2020/README.md

 # ECMWF Summer of Weather Code 2020

 ECMWF Summer of Weather Code is a collaborative programme where each summer several developer teams work on innovative weather- and climate-related open-source software.
-ESoWC is organised by the [European Centre for Medium-Range Weather Forecasts (ECMWF)](www.ecmwf.int).
+ESoWC is organised by the [European Centre for Medium-Range Weather Forecasts (ECMWF)](www.ecmwf.int) and supported by [Copernicus](climate.copernicus.eu) and [Amazon Web Services](https://aws.amazon.com/).

 <br>